-I use sociological perspectives and qualitative approaches to understand a central paradox in higher education—how our system of education (P-20) functions to reproduce the very social inequalities it can also reduce.
+I use sociological perspectives and qualitative approaches to understand a central paradox in higher education—how our system of education (P-20) functions to reproduce the very social inequalities it seeks to reduce.

 Associate Professor of Higher Education